Eero Saksela

-Eero Juhani Saksela (born 6 January 1937) is a Finnish professor of medicine.
+Eero Juhani Saksela (6 January 1937 – 16 February 2023) was a Finnish professor of medicine.

 He was born in Helsinki.
 He became a physician and took his medical doctorate in 1962.
 Having been chief physician at the Helsinki University Central Hospital, he was a professor of pathological anatomy at the University of Helsinki from 1981 to 2001.

-Saksela was awarded the Matti Äyräpää Prize in 1983.
-He is a member of the Norwegian Academy of Science and Letters.
+Saksela was awarded the Matti Äyräpää Prize in 1983. was a member of the Finnish Academy of Science and Letters from 1983 and the Norwegian Academy of Science and Letters from 1993.
+He got honorary membership in the Wiipurilainen Osakunta in 1995.

 He is the father of Kalle Saksela.